 We welcome your comments suggestions through our contact form.

 Enjoy the podcast, and please consider a donation to support our work.

-Compassion Camp Co-Director and Non-Violent Communication Faculty
+Compassion Camp Co-Director and Nonviolent Communication Faculty

-As a lifelong peace, justice, and ecology educator and activist with over 40 years of community living, Steve has sought to integrate personal and social transformation in his own life, in the communities in which he lives, and in the larger society.
+As a lifelong peace, justice, and ecology educator and activist with over 40 years of community living, Steve has sought to integrate personal and social transformation in his own life, in the communities where he lives, and in the larger society.
 His passion for integral living and thinking has led him to study and experiment with a wide range of spiritualities, psychological systems, and social theories as they relate to creating a more just and sustainable world.

 Earthaven Experience Programs Faculty, Integrated Living Podcast Co-host

 Eric is a Licensed Clinical Social Worker who uses a post-structuralist form of mental health practice called Narrative Therapy with children.
 These conversations help folks examine their lives, make new discoveries, and remember their ethical guideposts.
 He is also an engaging storyteller.